artursopelnik/richmarker-amd/README.md

 Bower package for Google Map Utility Library richmarker

-Set a [String] for window.gmapsApiKey as optional.
+Set a [String] for window.richmarkerGmapsApiKey as optional.